jclulow/v8plus/README.md

 The other asynchronous mechanism is the Node.js `EventEmitter` model.
-This model requires some assistance from JavaScript code, because v8+ native objects no not inherit from `EventEmitter`.
+This model requires some assistance from JavaScript code, because v8+ native objects do not inherit from `EventEmitter`.
 To make this work, you will need to create a JavaScript object (the object your consumers actually use) that inherits from `EventEmitter`, hang your native object off this object, and populate the native object with an appropriate method that will cause